-Auto Italia is pleased to present Army of Love, a newly commissioned exhibition of moving image and performance works developed by Alexa Karolinski and Ingo Niermann in collaboration with a concomitant group of diverse practitioners.
+Auto Italia presents Army of Love, a newly commissioned exhibition of moving image and performance works developed by Alexa Karolinski and Ingo Niermann in collaboration with a concomitant group of diverse practitioners.
 This community form the “Army of Love”, a propositional regiment of soldiers varied in age and appearance tasked with offering all-encompassing love – one that includes a range of approaches to discussing forms of care, desire, sex, and respect – to all those who need it.

 In this show, Army of Love (HD film, 42 min, 2016) explores how romantic love has become saturated with commoditisation.
 Previously ascribed socialist premises behind notions of “free love” crumble when desire is organised on a competitively aesthetic basis online, where the possibility of free sex represents the liberalisation, not the liberation, of love.
 The Army engage with these issues through a docu-fictional video campaign that presents utopian proposals on the basic premises of love and justice.